-Following registration for a customer account, Zalando Payments GmbH transmits your name and your addresses as given in the profile to external credit agencies.
+In some countries we offer customers the option to pay for purchases by Invoice.
+In the event that you select this payment method, Zalando Payments GmbH transmits your name and your addresses as provided by you during checkout to external credit agencies.
 This serves to ensure that you are actually registered and can be reached at the disclosed addresses.
 Typical indicators which - usually in combination - may increase the probability of attempted fraud include:

 If our security system suspects attempted fraud or an increased risk of fraud, the relevant procedure will be forwarded to the Zalando fraud team for manual investigation.
 Appropriate preventative measures will be taken in view of the risk of fraud (e.g. temporary blocking of the customer account or restriction of payment methods offered).